-Hanging a TV over a fireplace is one of the hottest current home design trends, and it’s no wonder why.
-It creates a clean and elegant look by combining your fireplace and entertainment zones into one central focal point.
-But while it can look great, caution should be taken before you pick up your tools to hang or mount your TV.
+Hanging a TV over a fireplace is one of the hottest home design trends, and it’s easy to see why.
+It creates a high-end, streamlined look by combining your fireplace and entertainment center into one main focal point.

 Second, you should recess your TV into the wall, especially if you skip the mantel.
 Recessing your TV will further isolate it from the heat coming from your fireplace.
-When doing so, however, make sure to follow any advice in your TV owner's manual regarding clearance between the TV and the wall.
+To be safe, take a look through your TV owner's manual to see how much clearance it needs between the TV and the wall.

 Third, always follow proper clearances.
 Your fireplace owner’s manual should specify how far away your fireplace needs to be from combustible materials.
-This advice should be followed for your TV, as well—make sure you hang or mount it at least as far away as your fireplace’s required clearances.
+Follow this advice for your TV, too.
+Make sure you hang or mount your TV at least as far away as your fireplace’s required clearances.

 WOOD VS GAS VS ELECTRIC FIREPLACES

 If you want an entertainment center with a fireplace, but don't need the heat, an electric fireplace is the perfect choice.
 Some electric models don't produce heat at all, making them completely safe for electronics.

 There's a variety of electric fireplaces on the market to match different interior design trends, from traditional-looking units to sleek, modern models.
 However, the electric fireplaces with the most realistic flames come from Modern Flames and Dimplex.

 The Modern Flames collection uses energy-efficient LED flame technology to create cozy, glowing flames.
 You can even turn on the flames without the heat to add extra ambiance to your home in the warmer months.